-NYC Ferry service delayed due to oil spill in East River
+Oil spill in East River caused by Con Ed transformer failure in Brooklyn - amNewYork

-The NYC Ferry East River route was hit with delays on Tuesday due to an oil spill in the East River two days before, the service said.
+A Con Edison oil spill over the weekend saddled NYC Ferry service with delays Tuesday, the service said.

-The spill happened at a Con Edison substation on John Street in Brooklyn on Sunday afternoon.
+The spill happened when a transformer at a Con Ed substation at 89 John St. in Brooklyn ruptured on Sunday afternoon.

 “A transformer containing approximately 37,000 gallons of insulating oil used with electrical equipment, failed on Sunday May 7 at 12:23 p.m., causing much of the oil to be released within the station property in addition to the East River,” the company said in a statement.